Cosmin-Hodor/react-style-kit/README.md

 ## How to

-This code exports a single function styled that takes two arguments: a React component and a function that returns a CSS object.
+This code exports a single function styled that takes two arguments: a React component and a CSS object.

 The styled function generates a unique class name based on the CSS object passed to it, and checks if that class name already exists in the page's head tag.